-The ES contacts the selected CMA on behalf of the applicant, and secures acceptance.
-The ES will contact CMAs until the applicant is accepted.
-After the joint meeting is held by the ADRC, DHCF, and CMA, the case is transferred to the CMA.
-The CMA subsequently contacts the applicant and creates a person-centered service plan to address the person's support needs under the EPD Waiver.
+The ADRC Enrollment Specialist (ES) or its designee contacts the selected case management agency (CMA) on behalf of the applicant and secures acceptance.
+The ES or its designee will contact CMAs until the applicant is accepted.
+After the case is accepted, the case is transferred to the CMA.
+The CMA subsequently contacts the applicant and creates a person-centered service plan (PCSP) to address the applicant's care and support needs under the EPD Waiver.